broadinstitute/cromwell/docs/backends/BCS.md

 }
 ```

-Before reading futher in this section please see the [Getting started on Alibaba Cloud](../tutorials/BCSIntro.md) for instructions of configuring to Alibaba Cloud services.
+Before reading further in this section please see the [Getting started on Alibaba Cloud](../tutorials/BCSIntro.md) for instructions on configuring to Alibaba Cloud services.

 The configuration file for Alibaba Cloud will look like the following.